trigram-mrp/fractureiser/docs/timeline.md

 CurseForge published the following statement in their discord's #news channel:

 > Hey everyone,
 >
 > We would like to address the current situation that is ongoing and highlight some important points:
 >
 > * A malicious user has created several accounts and uploaded projects containing malware to the platform
 > * Separately a user belonging to Luna Pixel Studios (LPS) was hacked and was used to upload similar malware
 > * We have banned all accounts relevant to this and disabled the LPS one as well.
-We are in direct contact with the LPS team to help them restore their access
+We are in direct contact with the LPS
+    team to help them restore their access
 > * We are in the process of going through ALL new projects and files to guarantee your safety.
-We are of course <u>holding the approval process of all new files until this is resolved</u>
+We are of course <u>
+    holding the approval process of all new files until this is resolved</u>
-> * Deleting your CF client isn’t a recommended solution as it will not solve the issue and will prevent us from deploying a fix.
+> * Deleting your CF client isn’t a recommended solution as it will not solve the issue and will prevent us from
+    deploying a fix.
 We are working on a tool to help you make sure you weren’t exposed to any of this.
 In the meantime refer to information published in #current-issues.
 > * This is relevant ONLY to Minecraft users
 > * To be clear **CurseForge is not compromised!
 No admin account was hacked.**
 >
 > We are working on this to make sure the platform remains a safe place to download and share mods.
-Thank you to all authors and users who help us with highlighting, we appreciate your cooperation and patience ❤️
+Thank you to all
+> authors and users who help us with highlighting, we appreciate your cooperation and patience ❤️
 >
 > Stay tuned for more updates and we will clear this issue.

 ----
 *2023-06-07 07:24 UTC*

 Darkhax has contacted Curseforge representatives who have confirmed that the affected files were uploaded via the UI, not the API.

 Curseforge has halted upload approvals while this situation unfolds and have taken down many infected files.

 They are also investigating the IPs of the uploaders of the malicious files, to see if they match previous requests by the rightful account holders.

 ----
 *2023-06-07 7:03 UTC*

-We believe we've discovered the true function of Stage3 (`client.jar`) and are attempting to document it here.
+We believe we've discovered the true function of Stage 3 (`client.jar`) and are attempting to document it here.
 It's not good, folks.

-The quick version, while we get this document in shape: client.jar searches *the entire filesystem* for files that look like mod JARs, and infects them with Stage0.
+The quick version, while we get this document in shape: client.jar searches *the entire filesystem* for files that look like mod JARs, and infects them with Stage 0.
 This includes *entire Gradle and Maven caches*, as well as tons of things mod devs would likely never think to check.
 The potential scale and scope of this infection has gone from "a couple weird mods" to *potentially infinite*.

 We believe this is how the infection initially spread, and Curseforge may not have been the initial attack vector.